Advanced Vocab Words - Set 8 Flashcards

 73

-# Which vocabulary word means the following? adj. healthy or health-promoting ## Footnote *Hint: starts with "s"*
+# Name the vocab term: adj. healthy or health-promoting ## Footnote *Hint: starts with "s"*

 salubrious ## Footnote synonyms: beneficial, good, hygienic, healthful, wholesome The _salubrious_ climate attracted many retirees.